How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

 \subsubsection{Assistants should provide multiple ways to request content at different levels of abstraction.}

-Though preferring assistant-initiated suggestions, analysts also wanted to exert their own initiative in requesting suggestions (Sec.~\ref{sec:results_how}).
-Further, they showed different preferences for the level of planning assistance (Sec.~\ref{sec:results_what_assistance}).
-Therefore, assistants should provide analysts with multiple ways to request assistance for different levels of abstraction.

-In terms of design, there is flexibility in the input mechanism and initiative.
-For example, analysts could write comments, select text, trigger suggestions via a hotkey, request proactive suggestions in a side panel, etc. Each could carry implicit context regarding the level of feedback they desire \cite{McNutt2023OnTD}.
-Ambient and textual interfaces (i.e., assistant follows the cursor and can be invoked via an action) suggest localized context and help.
-For example, a common workflow with execution assistants such as Github Copilot has the programmer write comments that detail what the lines of code should be to complete the task \cite{Vaithilingam2022ExpectationVE}.
-Meanwhile, a side-panel interface with controls outside the immediate notebook suggests global context and assistance.
+We observed diverse opinions (Sec.~\ref{sec:results_what_assistance}) about assistant-versus-analyst initiative and levels of planning assistance, a heterogeneity which might be met by supporting multiple means of requesting assistance.
 While existing systems usually offer one form of invocation, LLM-based analysis assistants should allow and interleave multiple forms of invocation and context for different levels of assistance.
 It is also essential to clarify the context for the LLM in each form of interaction.
 For example, a hotkey trigger at the line level could indicate a focus on execution assistance using only the current cell.
 On the other hand, analysts could specify broader suggestions when requesting feedback in the side panel and choose the LLM context by selecting relevant cells.
 Interactive visualizations could also be employed to show and help analysts make decisions and consider alternative choices \cite{Liu2019PathsEP, Liu2020BobaAA}.
 These visualizations (e.g., Fig~\ref{fig:teaser}), tied to the analysis code, could help analysts review their steps and select areas where additional assistance is needed.